claus-codes/tutorials/README.md

 ## Lesson 1: Hello World!
 All software is just data processing and manipulation.
-Let me introduce you to two primitive data types found in JavaScript that we will be using soon:
+Let me introduce you to two primitive data types found in JavaScript:

 #### [`Number`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)
 > The `Number` data type represents *any real numbers* like `42`, `3.14159` or `-10000000000`.